FortuneStreetModding/cs-board-tools/cs_board_tools/validation/README.md

 | data                   | any       | Can store anything you would like.
 Currently only used by the Max Paths check to return that value. |

 ## Further Reading
-For further information, please see the Documentation...which will be linked when it's up.
+For further information, please see the cs-board-tools documentation, here: [📚 cs-board-tools documentation](https://fortunestreetmodding.github.io/cs-board-tools/home.html).